How to Improve INP (Interaction to Next Paint) on Your WordPress Website

 Keep everything updated

 And by everything we mean everything.
-Plugins, theme, WordPress, PHP, MySQL/MariaDB, etc. Everything counts, and many updates bring code and performance improvements (see Kinsta’s amazing PHP speed tests, for example), or bug fixes, which can be noticeable in Core Web Vitals, including INP.
+Plugins, theme, WordPress, PHPPHP PHP is a widely used programming language for web development.
+It allows the creation of web pages that can interact with databases and other components to produce customized and dynamic content.
+WordPress itself is written in PHP., MySQL/MariaDB, etc. Everything counts, and many updates bring code and performance improvements (see Kinsta’s amazing PHP speed tests, for example), or bug fixes, which can be noticeable in Core Web Vitals, including INP.

 As for updating themes, plugins and WordPress, you can update them via your WordPress update page, but you are probably not new to this 😉